School Science Lessons

 Blue tongue, (Melastoma affine) native lasiandra, dhumulu, fast growth up to 3 m, dark green foliage, red stems, showy mauve to purple flowers, small black berries, eaten fresh, stain the mouth, ornamental garden plant, attract bees, Australian native food, Melastomataceae

-Melastoma affine, Daleys Fruit Tree Nursery.
+Melastoma affine, Daleys Fruit Trees.

 See diagram Melastoma affine.